levigo/jadice-webtoolkit-application-monitoring/README.md

 Therefore the _SimpleConsoleAdapter_ is set as default adapter.
 1. Download this project and import it as existing Maven project.
 2. Download _AspectJ Weaver_ from <https://mvnrepository.com/artifact/org.aspectj/aspectjweaver/1.8.10> or use it as a Maven dependency (doesn't matter in which project - you will need that for step no. 6).
+3. Compile the project.
-3. Go to _pom.xml_ and replace the JWT-version under `<properties>` if it's necessary.
+4. Go to _pom.xml_ and replace the JWT-version under `<properties>` if it's necessary.
-4. Open the _pom.xml_ of **your** JWT-Project and add this project as provided dependency (make sure you then add the compiled version to your project):
+5. Open the _pom.xml_ of **your** JWT-Project and add this project as provided dependency (make sure you then add the compiled version to your project):
 	```xml
 	<dependencies>
 	  ...